Real wages

-Real wages are wages adjusted for inflation, or, equivalently, wages in terms of the amount of goods and services that can be bought.
+Real wages are wages adjusted for inflation, or equivalently wages in terms of the amount of goods and services that can be bought.
 This term is used in contrast to nominal wages or unadjusted wages.

-Because it has been adjusted to account for changes in the prices of goods and services, real wages provide a clearer representation of an individual's wages in terms of what they can afford to buy with those wages – specifically, in terms of the amount of goods and services that can be bought.
-However, real wages suffer the disadvantage of not being well defined, since the amount of inflation (which can be calculated based on different combinations of goods and services) is itself not well defined.
+Because it has been adjusted to account for changes in the prices of goods and services, real wages provide a clearer representation of an individual's wages in terms of what they can afford to buy with those wages – specifically, in terms of the amount of goods and services that can be bought; however, real wages suffer the disadvantage of not being well defined, since the amount of inflation (which can be calculated based on different combinations of goods and services) is itself not well defined.
 Hence real wage defined as the total amount of goods and services that can be bought with a wage, is also not defined.
 This is because of changes in the relative prices.

 Despite difficulty in defining one value for the real wage, in some cases a real wage can be said to have unequivocally increased.
-This is true if: After the change, the worker can now afford any bundle of goods and services that he could just barely afford before the change, and still have money left over.
+This is true if: After the change, the worker can now afford any bundle of goods and services that they could just barely afford before the change, and still have money left over.
 In such a situation, real wage increases no matter how inflation is calculated.
 Specifically, inflation could be calculated based on any good or service or combination thereof, and real wage has still increased.
 This of course leaves many scenarios where real wage increasing, decreasing or staying the same depends upon how inflation is calculated.
-These are the scenarios where the worker can buy some of the bundles that he could just barely afford before and still have money left, but at the same time he simply cannot afford some of the bundles that he could before.
+These are the scenarios where the worker can buy some of the bundles that they could just barely afford before and still have money left, but at the same time they simply cannot afford some of the bundles that they could before.
 This happens because some prices change more than others, which means relative prices have changed.